Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Technical Overview

-\paragraph{From PCFs to QFHE and Obfuscation.} Equipped with our central building block of Pauli functional commitments with classical keys, our construction of publicly-verifiable QFHE and classical obfuscation of (pseudo-deterministic) quantum circuits closely follows the outline from \cite{bartusek2023obfuscation}.
-In particular, we use PFCs to \emph{upgrade} a privately-verifiable QFHE scheme satisfying certain properties to a publicly-verifiable scheme.
+Once we are equipped with publicly-verifiable PFCs with classical keys, our main results follow naturally from the outline proposed in \cite{bartusek2023obfuscation}, with one notable exception.
+In particular, we use PFCs to upgrade a privately-verifiable QFHE scheme satisfying certain properties to a publicly-verifiable scheme.
 This compiler is presented in Section \ref{sec:pvQFHE}.
-Then, we use a straightforward ``verify-then-decrypt'' construction to obtain obfuscation for pseudo-deterministic quantum circuits from publicly-verifiable QFHE in the classical oracle model (Section \ref{sec:obfuscation}).
+Then, given a publicly-verifiable QFHE (in the classical oracle model) we use a straightforward ``verify-then-decrypt'' construction to obtain classical obfuscation for pseudo-deterministic quantum circuits in the classical oracle model (Section \ref{sec:obfuscation}).

-One important departure from the work of \cite{bartusek2023obfuscation} is our requirement of \emph{succinctness}.
-While neither the privately-verifiable QFHE scheme we start with nor the PFC-based compiler are themselves succinct, we show how to restore succinctness with a generic approach based on (post-quantum) succinct ideal obfuscation of \emph{classical} circuits, in the classical oracle model.
+The notable departure from \cite{bartusek2023obfuscation} mentioned above is necessitated by our requirement of \emph{succinctness}.
+While neither the privately-verifiable QFHE scheme we start with, nor the PFC-based compiler are themselves succinct, we show how to restore succinctness with a generic approach based on (post-quantum) succinct ideal obfuscation of \emph{classical} circuits, in the classical oracle model.
+More concretely, given a Turing machine $P$ (which may take in a long input, but has a short output), a post-quantum succinct ideal obfuscator outputs a circuit $\tilde{P}$ of size bounded by $|P|$, which is the size of the $P$'s \emph{code}, as opposed it its \emph{run-time}.
 We provide the first construction of this object by combining (classical) FHE and post-quantum non-interactive succinct arguments of knowledge in the quantum random oracle model \cite{chiesa2019snark}.
-The proof establishing ideal obfuscation of our construction requires a careful application of techniques from \cite{chiesa2019snark}, which we formalize in Section \ref{sec:input-succinct}.
+The proof establishing ideal obfuscation of our construction requires a careful application of techniques from \cite{chiesa2019snark}, which we formalize in Section \ref{sec:input-succinct}.\\\snote{added details on succint ideal obf:} \\ We describe some high level ideas below:

+\paragraph{Succint Ideal Obfuscation} Classically, an input succinct obfuscator can be constructed through fully homomorphic encryption (FHE) and SNARKs (succinct non-interactive arguments of knowledge) as follows: the obfuscated circuit $\tilde{P}$ consists of the FHE encryption of $P$, $\FHE.\Enc(P)$, along with an oracle $O_{\sk}$, which has the FHE encryption secret key $\sk$ hardcoded. $O_{\sk}$ takes as input an evaluated ciphertext and a SNARK of its honest evaluation.
+It verifies the SNARK and outputs the decryption of the ciphertect (using $\sk$) iff the verification procedure outputs 1.